plblum/jivs/README.md

 Jivs wants those same names for basically the same purpose of correlating with fields in the Model.
 <a name="configuringvaluehosts"></a>
 ### Configuring ValueHosts
 ValueHosts have underlying objects that host the configuration: InputValueHostConfig, PropertyValueHostConfig, StaticValueHostConfig, and CalcValueHostConfig.
-You generally use the <a href="#builder_and_vmconfig">Builder/Modifier APIs</a> to assist setting them up.
+You generally use the <a href="#builder_and_vmconfig">Builder API</a> to assist setting them up.

 > Configuration must be setup when <a href="#configuringvalidationmanager">configuring the ValidationManager</a> or <a href="#usingmodifierapi">using the Modifier API</a> after it was created.